RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 #### What does this tell me:
 In combination with the heatmaps below (See Issue #3) is that most of these weird values occur in the low sample size.
 As you see below, I suggest leaving that treatment out to refine false pos and negs.

+#### KEL note: These plots make it look to me like total sample size is driving weird patterns, could you color by total sample size to check?
+It would save time to remove all the sims with low sample sizes (e.g. less than 30 or something like that).

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/11.16.GxE.EmmvsAnova.png)

 To double check that the issue was with permutation and not the way we calculate error, I again compare confidence intervals.
 The plots look okay to me.
 This probably means if a problem in p-value lingers, its likely in the way we're estimating p-values, not error.